mqsrr/CoffeeSpace/README.md

 As you can see, the OrderingApi **can both publish and consume messages from other microservices.
 It uses the Masstransit StateMachine, which provides great opportunities to manage order state.There are five states: Submitted, StockConfirmed, Paid, Shipped, and Canceled.** When an order receives a new state, the OrderStateMachine changes its state in the database.
 The OrderingApi has two databases: OrderingDb and OrderStateDb.
 When an order is submitted, it is saved in the OrderingDb, and then the OrderStateMachine sends all the necessary messages.
 The OrderStateMachine uses the OrderStateDb as a storage for orders. **When an order reaches the Shipped or Canceled state, it is immediately removed from the database.** With this feature, the OrderStateMachine can easily continue to work with messages after it was stopped.

 Furthermore, the OrderingApi has one message for the IdentityApi.
 Basically,** when someone deletes a buyer, it sends a message to the IdentityApi to remove the buyer from its database.
 It also has a consumer that creates a new buyer if someone completes registration.**

+> Note: All requests have a timeout value.
+If a request exceeds this timeout value, it will automatically be moved into a canceled state.

 ### ProductApi